mapbox/assembly/MIGRATION_GUIDES.md

 ### Changes to `loading`

 Previously, `loading` included `margin:auto` to center the loader horizontally by default.
-Add `mx-auto` to the `loading` elemen to reintroduce this behavior.
+Add `mx-auto` to the `loading` element to reintroduce this behavior.

 ### `limiter` removal